imw/rtc/README.md

 ## Contributing
 Contributions extremely welcome!
-These can come in the form of filing and issue, contributing a patch with fixes or new features, or starting a discussion about something you'd like to see in Real Time Chess!
+These can come in the form of filing an issue, contributing a patch with fixes or new features, or starting a discussion about something you'd like to see in Real Time Chess!